 As far as we are aware, this is the first attempt to develop and evaluate word embedding for the geosciences domain.
-This paper is structured as follow: first, we define what word embeddings are, explaining how they work and showing examples to help the reader understand some of their properties.
-Second, we describe the text data used and the pre-processes required to train a language model and generate these word embedding (GeoVec).
-Third, we illustrate how a natural language model can be quantitatively evaluated and we present the first test dataset for the evaluation of word embeddings specifically developed for the geosciences domain.
-Fourth, we present results of an intrinsic evaluation of our language model using our test dataset and we explore some of the characteristics of the multi-dimensional space and the linguistic relationships captured by the model through examples of soil-related concepts.
-Finally, we present a simple, illustrative example of how the embedding can be used in a downstream task.
+This paper is structured as follows: first, we define what word embeddings are, explaining how they work and showing examples to help the reader understand some of their properties; second, we describe the text data used and the preprocesses required to train a language model and generate these word embeddings (GeoVec); third, we illustrate how a natural language model can be quantitatively evaluated and we present the first test dataset for the evaluation of word embeddings specifically developed for the geosciences domain; fourth, we present results of an intrinsic evaluation of our language model using our test dataset and we explore some of the characteristics of the multidimensional space and the linguistic relationships captured by the model using examples of soil-related concepts; and finally, we present a simple, illustrative example of how the embedding can be used in a downstream task.